pierreosselin/Deep_GP/README.md

 # Deep_GP
-Implementation and application of Deep Gaussian Processes from Scratch
+Implementation and application of Deep Gaussian Processes from Scratch.